Small Pantry Makeover DIY (with Before + After)

 pantry makeover wire shelving

-A broom hands from the other side for now!
-The peg hooks are a great place to hang aprons, herbs, little baskets, mugs… the options are endless!
+A broom hangs from the other side for now!
+The shaker peg hooks are a great place to hang aprons, herbs, little baskets, mugs… the options are endless!

 small pantry closet